Connect with us

 The first emperor of the Qin dynasty incorporated this region into the Chinese empire in the third century BC, when northerners began migrating.
 Eventually, this led to intermarriages between the Chinese and Yue, thus resulting in a commingling of their languages to form a nascent form of Cantonese.

-Why Is Cantonese Spoken In Malaysia Different From Hong Kong Cantonese Yet Not Wrong? - World Of Buzz 1
+Why Is Cantonese Spoken In Malaysia Different From Hong Kong Cantonese Yet Not Wrong? - WORLD OF BUZZ 1

 For thousands of years, there were countless migrations that came from the north.
 As such, thanks to the linguistic cross-pollination of these migrations, we now have the Cantonese language that we are all familiar with and recognise today.